buffpesos/gitgud-vercel/README.md

-# GitGud - Coding Interview Journal
+# SkillIssue.dev - Coding Interview Journal

 > Track your coding interview preparation with brutal honesty

-GitGud is a personal coding journal application that helps software engineers systematically track their interview preparation by logging coding problems and practice attempts.
+SkillIssue.dev is a personal coding journal application that helps software engineers systematically track their interview preparation by logging coding problems and practice attempts.
 Built with modern serverless technologies for scalability and developer experience.

 ## 🚀 Features